-As at August 31, 2022, a total of 6,016,031 broker warrants were outstanding that were issued to agents in connection with the November 2021 bought deal private placement.
-Each broker warrant entitles the holder to purchase one common share at a price of \$0.19 per share until their expiry date on November 9, 2023.
+As at August 31, 2023, a total of 462,771 broker warrants were outstanding that were previously issued to agents in connection with the November 2021 bought deal private placement.
+Each broker warrant entitles the holder to purchase one common share at a price of \$2.47 per share until their expiry date on November 9, 2023.
 These broker warrants were recorded at a value of \$634,100.
-In connection with the February 2021 brokered placement, the Company issued a total of 3,706,900 broker warrants to the agents.
-Each broker warrant entitled the holder to purchase one common share at a price of \$0.14 per share.
-These broker warrants expired on February 18, 2022.
-These broker warrants were recorded at a value of \$286,000.

-The fair value of broker warrants have been estimated using the Black-Scholes option pricing model and these values have been presented in contributed surplus and share issue costs reducing capital stock.
+The fair value of broker warrants was estimated using the Black-Scholes option pricing model and these values have been presented in contributed surplus and share issue costs reducing capital stock.
 The range of assumptions used for the valuation of warrants during fiscal 2022 was as follows: expected life of 2.0 years; expected volatility of 107%; risk-free interest rate of 0.95%; and, a dividend yield of nil.